shashankhalo7/TheSchoolOfAI-END-Assignments/Assignment9/README.md

 This corpus contains a large metadata-rich collection of fictional conversations extracted from raw movie scripts with around220,579 conversational exchanges between 10,292 pairs of movie characters, involves 9,035 characters from 617 movies and in total 304,713 utterances.
 We Used movie-lines and movie_conversations text files to generate 221282 ordered dialogue pairs which are used as Input and Output for the Seq2Seq models
 1. Learning Phrase Representations using RNN Encoder-Decoder for Statistical Machine Translation [[Notebook](https://github.com/shashankhalo7/TheSchoolOfAI-END-Assignments/blob/main/Assignment9/Cornell_Movie_Dialogs_Corpus_Learning_Phrase_Representations_using_RNN_Encoder_Decoder_for_Statistical_Machine_Translation.ipynb)] [[Data](http://www.mpi-sws.org/~cristian/Cornell_Movie-Dialogs_Corpus.html)]
 2. Neural Machine Translation by Jointly Learning to Align and Translate [[Notebook](https://github.com/shashankhalo7/TheSchoolOfAI-END-Assignments/blob/main/Assignment9/Cornell_Movie_Dialogs_Corpus_Neural_Machine_Translation_by_Jointly_Learning_to_Align_and_Translate.ipynb)] [[Data](http://www.mpi-sws.org/~cristian/Cornell_Movie-Dialogs_Corpus.html)]
+### 5. CCPE-M-2019
+A dataset consisting of 502 English dialogs with 12,000 annotated utterances between a user and an assistant discussing movie preferences in natural language.
+It was collected using a Wizard-of-Oz methodology between two paid crowd-workers, where one worker plays the role of an 'assistant', while the other plays the role of a 'user'.The 'assistant' elicits the 'user’s' preferences about movies following a Coached Conversational Preference Elicitation (CCPE) method.The assistant asks questions designed to minimize the bias in the terminology the 'user' employs to convey his or her preferences as much as possible, and to obtain these preferences in natural language.
+Each dialog is annotated with entity mentions, preferences expressed about entities, descriptions of entities provided, and other statements of entities.

+We Used assistant queries and user replies to generate around 5502 ordered dialogue pairs which are used as Input and Output for the Seq2Seq models.
+1. Learning Phrase Representations using RNN Encoder-Decoder for Statistical Machine Translation [[Notebook](https://github.com/shashankhalo7/TheSchoolOfAI-END-Assignments/blob/main/Assignment9/CCPE_M_2019_Learning_Phrase_Representations_using_RNN_Encoder_Decoder_for_Statistical_Machine_Translation.ipynb)] [[Data](https://www.google.com/url?q=https://storage.googleapis.com/dialog-data-corpus/CCPE-M-2019/data.json&sa=D&ust=1568398310364000)]
+2. Neural Machine Translation by Jointly Learning to Align and Translate [[Notebook](https://github.com/shashankhalo7/TheSchoolOfAI-END-Assignments/blob/main/Assignment9/CCPE_M_2019_Corpus_Neural_Machine_Translation_by_Jointly_Learning_to_Align_and_Translate.ipynb)] [[Data](https://www.google.com/url?q=https://storage.googleapis.com/dialog-data-corpus/CCPE-M-2019/data.json&sa=D&ust=1568398310364000)]